jo-asakura/postcss-neat/README.md

 -->
 See the [demo page](http://jo-asakura.github.io/postcss-neat/demo.html) for a full list of features.

 Let's walk through a simple example.
-Include the `outer-container` mixin in the topmost container (to which the `max-width` setting will be applied):
+Include the `outer-container` at-rule in the topmost container (to which the `max-width` setting will be applied):

 ```css
 .container {